lichkitsch/campaigns/obsidian/quests/001_notes.md

 - Locked weapons, boar man distracted by Mellen escaping her cell
 - Gin takes chance to disarm and grab the boar man
 - Pulls a knife to escape, shot by crossbow bolt in the neck at the door
-- Pes enters and steps over the man, a little sickened by her actions.
+- Pes enters and steps over the man, a little sickened by her actions
-- Make it back to the Silver Trumpet, come clean to Curaçao
+- Make it back to the Silver Trumpet, come clean to Curaçao about identity

+- Meet Cyprus in woods

+- Offer to work for Chichi at the House of Hearts

+- Put on a show
+- Gather intel, Chichi has been here for two decades and the House of Hearts would be taken over by Amálie if anything happened to her

+- Pes allowed to come and go as she wants, leaves to talk to Derby, Taliesin, and Curaçao